Carnegiea gigantea (Engelm.) Britton & Rose

 Bloom Time: April to June

 Carnegiea gigantea is a tree-like cactus that grows up to 65 feet (20 m) tall.
+It is the largest columnar cactus native to the United States but is extremely slow-growing, reaching only 0.24 inches (0.6 cm) in height after two years.
 The ribbed stem can reach up to 2.5 feet (75 cm) in diameter.
-It is the largest columnar cactus native to the United States but is extremely slow-growing, reaching only 0.24 inches (0.6 cm) in height after two years.
-It flowers once it has reached about 30 to 35 years of age and a height of about 6.6 feet (2 m).
+This cactus flowers once it has reached about 30 to 35 years of age and has a height of about 6.6 feet (2 m).
 The first branches appear after it has reached a height of about 16.5 feet (5 m) and an age of 50 to 70 years.
 The white flowers appear just below the top of the stem.
 They are up to 5 inches (12.5 cm) long and up to 2.4 inches (6 cm) in diameter.
 The red fleshy edible fruits are up to 3 inches (7.5 cm) long.
 The Saguaro blossom is the State Wildflower of Arizona.